1.2: Defining the Humanities

 Conclusion

-As we've seen, the humanities encompass a wide range of creative and intellectual practices that span centuries and continents.
+As we've seen, the humanities encompass a wide range of creative and intellectual pursuits that span centuries and continents.
 From Renaissance painting and classical music to religious texts and philosophical treatises, each discipline offers insight into how individuals and communities make sense of the world and their place within it.
 But the humanities are not frozen in the past; they remain deeply connected to present-day struggles, ideas, and innovations.
 In modern and experimental art, figures like Marcel Duchamp, Janet Sobel, Jackson Pollock, John Cage, Banksy, and Maurizio Cattelan have challenged conventional boundaries, inviting audiences to rethink the nature of art, authorship, and meaning.
-Likewise, artistic forms like hip hop show how music, poetry, and performance can serve as powerful tools for reflection and protest, especially within communities grappling with injustice.
+Likewise, musical forms from blues and jazz to hip hop show how music, poetry, and performance can serve as powerful tools for reflection and protest, especially within communities grappling with injustice.
 These evolving forms demonstrate that the humanities are not only a record of human experience; they are also active sites of critique, imagination, and cultural transformation.
 They remind us that studying the humanities means engaging with both tradition and disruption, not only to understand the past but to explore the creative forces that continue to shape how we understand ourselves and the world around us today.

 In the next chapter, we'll examine the earliest evidence of human creativity, long before the development of civilization, as we explore how the modes of expression manifested in the prehistoric past.